jarrodBrandreth/fooCoding-module-databases/Week2/MAKEME.md

 - Write the necessary SQL statements for this solution and
 - Test your solution with example insert statements.

-This is a bonus question.
+This is a bonus question, and can be solved in multiple ways.